top of page

 Childcare Educator Operator Apprenticeship Program

-The Childcare Educator Operator (CEO) Apprenticeship is a U.S. Department of Labor Registered Apprenticeship that lets you earn while you learn and launch a legally compliant, Approved Childhood Development Home.
+The Childcare Educator Operator (CEO) Apprenticeship is a United States Department of Labor Registered Apprenticeship designed to prepare competent Childcare Educator Operators (CEOs) to launch and operate Approved Childhood Development Homes within the U-LAUNCH licensed Family Day System.

 What Is the CEO Apprenticeship?

-Your Path to Becoming an Approved Childhood Development Home
+Your Workforce Pathway to Becoming an Approved Childhood Development Home

-The CEO Apprenticeship is the workforce and training pathway into U-LAUNCH’s Childhood Development Homes system.
+The CEO Apprenticeship is the official workforce and training pathway into the U-LAUNCH: Childhood Development Homes system.

-Complete required paid On-the-Job Training (OJT) and Related Technical Instruction (RTI)
+• Complete paid on-the-job training (OJT) and Related Technical Instruction (RTI)

-Prepare your home and business for system approval
+• Prepare their home and business for operation within the U-LAUNCH system

 This is not a single course—it’s a career pathway and business launch plan.